afs/rdf-delta/docs/delta.md

 TC .
 ```

-`H` is a header, `TX` , `TC` the start and end of changes, `PA` meanas "Prefix Add",
+`H` is a header, `TX` , `TC` the start and end of changes, `PA` means "Prefix Add",
-and `A` is "data add".
+and `A` means "data add".

-Applying this patch when it has alreayd been applied results in the same
+Applying this patch when it has already been applied results in the same
 dataset state.
 Applying patches in the order the patches were
 created is idempotent.